lgraff/lgraff-12704_Final_Project/index.md

 **Sensor Output Sample rates**

-The sample rate for all sensors (all except the camera) was one sample per hour, or 0.0167 Hz.
-This is enough to capture the relevant fluctuations of the environmental phenomena of interest.
-For the camera, we took a picture every 24 hours.
-We chose a much lower sampling rate for the photos to avoid memory storage issues with the larger images.
-Still, these daily images were sufficient in allowing us to monitor the state of the basil plant due to the slow growth process.
+The sample rate for the outputs that the sensors give (all except the camera) was one sample per hour.
+This is enough to capture the relevant fluctuations of the phenomena of interest.
+For the camera, we took a picture every 24 hs.
+This is also enough to monitor the state of the plant.

 **Data Storage and IoT integration**